 The HPA axis or hypothalamic-pituitary-adrenal axis is an intricate system of direct and indirect feedback mechanisms that regulate the bodies reaction to stress.
 This basically means that when stress is perceived a signal is sent from the hypothalamus the pituitary gland which then tells the essential organs including the adrenals how to respond.
 We mainly think of the adrenals when we experience a lot of stress or fatigue…this is because the adrenals take the blunt of hormone changes.
 So like cortisol says, “quick quick we are in danger, lets slow down the metabolism and increase insulin to shuttle sugar into the cells for energy for we can fight, run away and survive”…thus causing the metabolism to slow down and increase insulin (driving insulin resistance).

 Most people with a slow thyroid or thyroid dysfunction have some sort of coinciding adrenal issue, often referred to adrenal fatigue (I prefer ‘adrenal dysfunction’).
 This is because if the adrenals are getting hit and not functioning properly then the thyroid is getting hit too and vice versa.
+The Thyroid and Adrenal glands are sisters.
+What happens to one, usually happens to the other.
 Its the adrenals that secret a lot of our hormones throughout the day and help us function optimally, and if the adrenals are out of rhythm, then we are too.

 Additionally; seasonal depression, PTSD, asthma and eczema have all been linked to adrenal dysfunction.